Who We Are

 • Fr.
 Cameron Crickenberger

 Father Cameron and his wife, Julia, grew up on the Grand Strand and moved back home in 2022 with their three children, Charis, Eli, and Rosie.
-He was ordained to the priesthood in May of 2024 and is the planting vicar of Church of the Ascension.
+He holds a PhD in Systematic and Historical Theology from the University of St Andrews and is the planting vicar of Church of the Ascension.

-Deacon John moved to Myrtle Beach as a kid in the early 90s.
-He was ordained to the diaconate in 2024 for the Jurisdiction for Armed Forces and Chaplaincy.
-He serves as Associate Pastor for Pastoral Care and is training to become a hospital/hospice chaplain.
+Father John moved to Myrtle Beach as a kid in the early 90s.
+He is ordained in the Jurisdiction for Armed Forces and Chaplaincy and serves as Associate Pastor for Pastoral Care at Ascension and as a chaplain in local hospitals.

 • Tyson Matthews